nilsFrohwitter/I2I-Synthesis/README.md

 Also, some of the python functions are going to be relocated behind a file.
 So only train/test/registrate are the visible python files.

 # I2I-Synthesis
 I2I-Synthesis is a Image-to-Image Synthesis repository containing the CycleGAN framework.
-In addition to the training/testing of networks based on MR/CT/CBCT or natural (RGB) images, this repos also provides a live-on-cam synthesis script in [demo](/demo).
+In addition to the training/testing of networks based on MR/CT/CBCT or natural (RGB) images, this repos also provides a live-on-cam synthesis script in [demo](/demo) which is used to synthesize between horse and zebra toys, held in front of the camera.

 All of this was created under the work at the [DFKI](https://www.dfki.de/en/web).